stephengold/Acorus/README.md

 ### TestDsEdit

-This example demonstrates how to use the built-in `DsEditOverlay` appstate to edit display settings from within an `AcorusDemo`.
+This example demonstrates how to use the built-in `DsEditOverlay` appstate to edit display settings from within an application.

 ### TestHeadless